Employer case study: Iress – Recruiting IT and cyber apprentices, even through a global pandemic

 Tell us about the recruitment process at Iress for taking on apprentices?

-We work with Gloucestershire College's Business Hub team to get all of our vacancies advertised.
+We work with Gloucestershire College's Employer Training & Apprenticeships team to get all of our vacancies advertised.
 We use our own career pages to advertise the roles and Gloucestershire College helps us advertise on the government website as well.

 We have a broad spectrum of ages that apply for our apprenticeship programmes.
 There are school leavers and individuals who have had completely different careers previously, looking to reskill and make the move into technology.